-For most outsiders, Poland has long been associated with the stereotype of former Soviet-Bloc countries: a grey and miserable place with people queuing for basic goods.
-For sure, shopping options in the Tri-city have changed beyond recognition since the days in the late 1990s that Gdańsk In Your Pocket first rode into town.
 When the Tri-city's original 'western' mall, Klif, opened in Gdynia in 1996, Poles would more often visit to view than to buy – a reflection of the general lack of disposable income available at the time and the novelty value of huge shopping malls or superstores like IKEA or Carrefour.
 Like the rest of Poland, healing since the collapse of Communism in 1989 and embracing the EU in 2004, Klif has now evolved into the most upmarket shopping centre in the whole of Northern Poland!
-Over the last 30 years, countless international brands have made their way into the Polish food technology, food and fashion market and their outlets can be found all the major centres, includng the Tri-city.
-As tourism increases in the Baltic region of Europe, so too does the interest in Amber, a material of which Gdańsk is, by far, the biggest trading centre.
+Over the last 30 years, countless international brands have made their way into the Polish technology, food and fashion market and their outlets can be found in all the major centres, including the Tri-city.
+As tourism increases in the Baltic region of Europe, so too does the interest in amber, a material of which Gdańsk is, by far, the biggest trading centre.

 Poland's Sunday Shopping Ban

 Shops have traditionally had more limited hours on weekends, but since 2018 government regulations have increasingly restricted Sunday trading in Poland to the point that there are now only 7 Sundays in the entire year when shops are allowed to be open.
 There are some exemptions from the ban, namely pharmacies, gas stations, kiosks, bakeries, open-air markets, Żabka convenience stores (most of which close at 23:00) and souvenir shops (oh thank god).
 Note that the Sunday hours we list for venues are the hours they keep only on those Sundays when trade is allowed.